antiamoeba/fishoak/_ba/quarry-lakes.md

 # Fishing Quarry Lakes

 In Quarry Lakes Regional Recreation Area, there are two lakes you can fish - Horseshoe and Rainbow Lake.
 Horseshoe Lake gets regularly stocked by the [EBPRD](https://www.ebparks.org/recreation/fishing/anglers-edge-online){:target="_blank"} as well as the [DFW](https://nrm.dfg.ca.gov/fishplants/publicplantsearch?Params.StockingWaterID=4368&RegionCountyMappings=&submit=Search){:target="_blank"}.
 All this means a lot of planter trout (and some catfish), as well as a lot of fishing pressure in the heart of Fremont.
-There are also some resident bass, catfish, and other warmwater fish in both Horseshoe and Rainbow.
+There are also some resident bass, catfish, and other warmwater fish in both Horseshoe and Rainbow. <a href="#reports">See reports.</a>

 ## About the Lake